girish946/plot-cat/README.md

 To plot the incomming input from serial device directly.

-Assuming there is one value on one line in the serial input, ie. roughly the format of the serial input is roughly like:
+Assuming there is one value on one line in the serial input, ie. the format of the serial input is roughly like:

     val | \r | \n
     -----|----|----